What You Need to Know About Fire Inspector

 Fire Inspector Job Outlook

-There were about 12,300 jobs for Fire Inspector in 2016 (in the United States).
+In the United States, there were 12,300 jobs for Fire Inspector in 2016.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Fire Inspector by 2026.
-There will be an estimated 1,400 positions for Fire Inspector per year.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Fire Inspector are Idaho, Vermont, and Arkansas.
 Watch out if you plan on working in New Jersey, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.